openclimatefix/MetOfficeDataHub/tests/data/README.md

-This folder contains example files
+This folder contains various example files.

-# Json
+# JSON

-The json files are trimmed down versions of really files
+The JSON files are trimmed down versions of actual files.

 # GRIB